Tabletop RPG advice for little dragons

 Characters with high Charisma and low Wisdom often seem dumb, but they can show surprising intelligence at times; what they lack is common sense.
 Many comedic characters fit this definition, though serious characters can fit this too.

 Sometimes lower Wisdom isn’t necessarily a chronic condition, though, but instead a lack of worldly experience.
-Imagine a noble trained to be a great speaker and mediator, but who has never had an ordinary conversation with anyone outside the walls of their estate.
-This lack of street smarts might look like a lack of common sense, but it’s really a lack of experience at its root.
+Imagine a noble trained to be a great speaker and mediator who has never had an ordinary conversation with anyone outside the walls of their estate.
+This lack of street smarts might look like a lack of common sense, but it’s a lack of experience at its root.

 Do Stats Limit What My Character Can Do?